Lean and Continuous Performance Improvement

 Just as the human body must be physically fit and resilient enough to effectively meet the demands of modern life, organizations of all types must operate as efficiently as possible in order to thrive and prosper.

 Lean evolved from the manufacturing methodology developed over the past seven decades at Toyota Motor Corporation.
-In the last several years however, the underlying philosophy has spread from manufacturing to other economic sectors including service, government and healthcare, among others.
+In the last several years however, the underlying philosophy of improvement has spread from manufacturing to other economic sectors including service, government and healthcare, among others.

 Waste, from a Lean perspective, is any activity in any process that doesn't produce value for the customer.
 One of the founding fathers of Lean Thinking was Taiichi Ohno.
 He defined several categories of waste.
 I can help you identify and reduce wasteful practices to help give your organization a stronger competitive advantage.

 Lean evolved from the manufacturing methodology developed over the past seven decades at Toyota Motor Corporation.
-In the last several years however, the underlying philosophy has spread from manufacturing to other economic sectors including service, government and healthcare, among others.
+In the last several years however, the underlying philosophy of improvement has spread from manufacturing to other economic sectors including service, government and healthcare, among others.

 Waste, from a Lean perspective, is any activity in any process that doesn't produce value for the customer.
 One of the founding fathers of Lean Thinking was Taiichi Ohno.
 He defined several categories of waste.
 I can help you identify and reduce wasteful practices to help give your organization a stronger competitive advantage.